dataiku/dataiku-contrib/salesforce/README.md

 Two restrictions: the report must be in TABULAR format and must be available with a synchronous API call.

+## Recipes available with the plugin

+** Salesforce - Create Objects (BETA)
+A recipe that let's you create Salesforce object records based on the columns of a dataset, columns should have the same name as your Salesforce fields name

+** Salesforce - Update Objects (BETA)
+A recipe that let's you update Salesforce object records based on the columns of a dataset, columns should have the same name as your Salesforce fields name

 ## Changelog

+** Version 1.2.0 (2018-06-11) **
+*New : Create and Update records recipes added

 **Version 1.1.0 (2017-12-01)**